dotnet/docs-maui/docs/macios/xcsync.md

 - Storyboard
 - Xib

 The tool has 2 commands: generate and sync.
-Use generate for tracking your changes from your .NET to Xcode and sync for tracking your changes from Xcode to .NET.
+Use generate to create an Xcode project from a .NET project and sync to bring changes in the Xcode project back to the .NET project.

 ## Synopsis